 To set the

-network, check the box next to the Enable root
+check the box next to the option.
+This decreases the security

-To create an anonymous user account, check the box next to the Create An Anonymous Account option.
+To create an anonymous user account, check the box next to theoption.
 Creating an anonymous account can decrease server security and cause login and permission difficulties.
 For this reason, it is not recommended.